 New places—and familiar favorite places—offer a never-ending array of things to do.
 But constantly being on the go is wearing on us.
 Apparently too much of a good thing really can be too much.
 Unlike our pre-full-time traveling life, we don’t have time to naturally integrate our travels with “normal life” by returning to a stationary home.
 Therefore, we need to rein ourselves in.

 We need some downtime—time to hang out at our site in the morning with a cup of coffee, enjoying an easy start to the day.
-We’re both avid readers and would like leisurely time to read a good book (not just a couple of pages at night before falling asleep, book in hand).
-I want time to practice my guitar and learn new songs; Eric wants time to update his birding photos and bird lists.
+We’re both avid readers and would like leisurely time to read a good book, not just a couple of pages at night before falling asleep, book in hand.
+I want time to practice my guitar and learn new songs.
+Eric wants time to update his birding photos and bird lists.
 We want time to enjoy the sunset with a leisurely happy hour, instead of skidding into our site just in time to make dinner after a long day of adventures.
-(I’m not even talking about work/blogging/trip planning/daily life stuff—all of which adds to the hours that are spoken for in a day.)
+And of course, there’s trip planning and daily life tasks, including work and blogging, all of which add to the hours that are spoken for in a day.

 We’re off to a promising new beginning.
 We spent the first week of April on Dauphin Island, a narrow barrier island just off the coast of Alabama.
 It’s a good place for not doing much of anything.
 With easy biking, lots of trails for hiking, and a good portion of the island devoted to bird sanctuaries (it’s one of the top locations in the U.S. for spring bird migration), it’s a paradise for slowing down.
 We first visited the island a couple of years ago on an all-day birding extravaganza with our friend MonaLiza (Lowe’s Travels) and had such a good time that we vowed to return.